Documentation

 This feature is not available via the public API route, only via the web interface.

-๐Ÿ” Legacy Search
+๐Ÿ” Regex Search

-Simple text search across multiple fields:
+Simple regex search across multiple fields:

 Searches: hostname, ip, port, software, version, serverType, motd, motd_normalized

-Match: Case-insensitive partial matching (exact match for port)
+Match: Case-insensitive partial matching (exact match for port) + regex

 survival